 There are many advantages of using the jig and fixture in any machining operation.
 Below are a few important ones:

-• Better Productivity and Efficiency: Because the two tools eliminate a workpiece’s alignment, a machine’s idle time reduces, which improves productivity and efficiency.
+- Better Productivity and Efficiency: Because the two tools eliminate a workpiece’s alignment, a machine’s idle time is reduced, which improves productivity and efficiency.